 Assessing local policy change through case studies helps identify lessons learned and keys to success, which can help set the stage for state or national change.
 The Tobacco 21 and smokefree air movements are two examples of tobacco control policy strategies that have seen success at the local level in building support for wider initiatives.

-In this second webinar of the Local Control webinar series, CADCA’s Geographic Health Equity Alliance (GHEA) and Counter Tools bring together leaders from these movements to share insights on how steadfast work at the local level helped to drive policy change across the country.
+In this second webinar of the Local Control webinar series on August 5, CADCA’s Geographic Health Equity Alliance (GHEA) and Counter Tools brought together leaders from these movements to share insights on how steadfast work at the local level helped to drive policy change across the country.

 Southern States Strategist @American Nonsmokers’ Rights Foundation